soumyajiitdas/YatraMate-VehicleRentalSystem/README.md

     ```
     The frontend application will run on `http://localhost:5173`.

+### Alternate method:
+#### Run the application using Concurrently-
+1. Simply, create `.env` for backend as instructed above
+2. In root directory, run the command for installing required packages
+    ```
+    npm run download
+    ```
+3. Then run the command to run the application
+    ```
+    npm run app
+    ```
+    Access the application in your browser in this link `http://localhost:5173`

 ## 🚀 Usage

 Once both the backend and frontend servers are running:

 1. Open your web browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
 2. Register a new user account or log in with existing credentials.
-3. Explore the vehicle listings, make bookings, or switch to a vendor/admin role if you have the necessary access.
+3. Explore the vehicle listings, make bookings, or switch to a vendor/staff/admin role if you have the necessary access.

 ## API Endpoints (Overview)